 As we resume seeing patients with non-urgent dental needs in the wake of the COVID-19 shutdown, we want to lay out for our patients exactly what we are doing to keep you safe as you return to our clinic for your dental care.
 Thankfully, our practices follow very strict infection control, personal protective equipment, and sanitization protocols every day as part of our normal course of business.
 Even with our high standards, we have added increased measures during this time to ensure our clinical environments are safe.

-We have crafted our plan to ensure that we are exceeding the guidelines laid out by the Centers for Disease Control and Prevention, American Dental Association, American Academy of Pediatric Dentists, OSHA, the Arkansas Department of Health, the Missouri Department of Health and the Missouri Dental Association.
+We have crafted our plan to ensure that we are exceeding the guidelines laid out by the Centers for Disease Control and Prevention, American Dental Association, OSHA, the Arkansas Department of Health.

 - Offering masks to patients who do not have one.
 Please note: Our clinics have the adequate number of face masks to offer to patients.
 However, if you have your own face mask, please wear it and it will allow us to save masks for patients who do not have them.